Ahmed Al-Nahhas > Bolt Burdon Kemp LLP > London, England > Lawyer Profile

 Ahmed is Head of the Military Claims Team and a Partner and Solicitor-Advocate.

-Since joining Bolt Burdon Kemp in 2011, he has developed a strong practice in claims for armed forces personnel.
-Ahmed manages high value personal injury and clinical negligence claims, often involving serious accidents suffered during training, or through failures to treat and rehabilitate.
+SAhmed manages high value personal injury and clinical negligence claims, often involving serious accidents suffered by service personnel during training or through failures to treat and rehabilitate.
 He ensures that all his clients are seen at an early stage by the right medical experts, so that their injuries can be fully investigated, an assessment made of their future needs and a strategy agreed for the successful progression of their claims.

-As a Solicitor-Advocate, Ahmed often appears in the High Court to represent his clients.
-He specialises in defending the rights of service personnel in the workplace against poor conditions, discrimination and harassment.
-He represents claimants in the employment tribunal and the civil courts who have suffered from stress and depression as a result.
+As an experienced Solicitor-Advocate, Ahmed often appears in the High Court to represent his clients.
+He has led our work defending the rights of service personnel in the workplace against poor conditions, bullying, discrimination and harassment.
+He has an in depth understanding of service complaint procedures and will advise clients all the way through to appeal stages and beyond.
+He is passionate about protecting the rights of women and minorities in the armed forces.

-He had conduct of the first ever settlement in England and Wales relating to injuries caused by the wrongful prescription of Lariam (mefloquine), the anti-malarial drug.
-He continues to strive to protect service personnel from negligence in all fields of their work.
+• Having conduct of the first ever settlement in England and Wales relating to injuries caused by the wrongful prescription of Lariam (mefloquine), the anti-malarial drug.

 Career